we are 1 boy and 1 girl

-- I Ain't Got Time to Bleed: Alice cannot be killed by conventional weapons.
+- I Ain't Got Time to Bleed / Made of Iron: Alice cannot be killed by conventional weapons.
 She's been kicked in the head by riot police, mobbed in Spain, broken her ankle onstage and performed five months' worth of shows on crutches.
 Actually, considering their live shows, it's amazing she doesn't get injured more often.
 And Now You Know why Ethan stays in the back.

-- Improbable Weapon User: And then there was the time Alice clobbered a fan with a microphone.
+- Improbable Weapon User: One time Alice clobbered a fan with a microphone.
 The reason is a mystery, but it probably had to do with shows like this.